 What Makes the Oral Mucosa Heal Faster than Skin?

 Skin or oral wound: which one heals faster in your opinion?
 At first, I’d bet in the skin.
 After all, only the thinking of such messy scenario involving tons of saliva containing the local microbial community (would they infect the wound farther?) along with eating and drinking restrictions due to acidic/basic compounds or potential mechanical abrasion make me ouch (!) uncomfortably already.
 But then guess what?
-At the end the oral cavity wins the race.
+At the end the oral mucosa healing wins the race.
 And it is not only a question of time, but also it has a superior healing character with reduced scar formation.

 For example, recently light was shed on the topic by Waasdorp M. and colleagues (1) from The Netherlands.
 The scientists published a review entitled “The Bigger Picture: Why Oral Mucosa Heals Better Than Skin.”
 In this work authors compare the entire process of healing for both sites.
 As a result, all cells participating in the process are included as well as the presence of saliva and the oral microbiome.
 In brief, multiple factors contribute to the superior oral wound closure.
 Among them are the presence of saliva (actually it is a helper!), a quicker immune response and increased extracellular matrix remodelling.